 Raptors are also much in evidence in this habitat and we may well come across Black-chested Snake Eagle, Montagu’s Harrier, Dark Chanting Goshawk, Grasshopper Buzzard, Steppe, Wahlberg’s and Martial Eagles, and Eurasian Hobby.

 Although we are confined to vehicles inside the park, we will visit some fine woodland outside its borders where we are free to walk at will.
-In these more wooded habitats we could well find Purple-crested Turaco, Pearl-spotted Owlet, Scheffler’s Owlet (split from African Barred), Common Scimitarbill, Yellow-fronted Tinkerbird, Black-collared Barbet, Greater Honeyguide, Bearded Woodpecker, Neddicky, Pale Batis, Retz’s Helmet-shrike, Brubru, White-breasted Cuckoo-Shrike, Black-headed Oriole, Southern Blue-eared Starling (split from Lesser Blue Eared), Yellow-throated Petronia and Red-headed Weaver.
+In these more wooded habitats, we could well find Purple-crested Turaco, Pearl-spotted Owlet, Scheffler’s Owlet, Common Scimitarbill, Yellow-fronted Tinkerbird, Black-collared Barbet, Greater Honeyguide, Bearded Woodpecker, Neddicky, Pale Batis, Retz’s Helmetshrike, Brubru, White-breasted Cuckooshrike, Black-headed Oriole, Yellow-throated Petronia and Red-headed Weaver.

-Other birds we may well see during our stay at Mikumi include White, Saddle-billed Marabou and Yellow-billed Storks, African Spoonbill, Egyptian Goose, Knob-billed Duck, Spotted Thick-knee, Blacksmith and Crowned Lapwings, Emerald-spotted Wood Dove, Levaillant’s, Black, and African Cuckoos, African Hoopoe, Green Wood Hoopoe, African Grey Hornbill, Flappet Lark, Mosque Swallow, Common House Martin, Arrow-marked Babbler, Northern Wheatear, Spotted Morning Thrush, Southern Black, Pale and Spotted Flycatchers, Rattling Cisticola, Yellow-bellied and Green-capped Eremomelas, Red-faced Crombec, Yellow-bellied Hyliota, White-crested Helmet Shrike, Red-backed Shrike, Long-tailed Fiscal, Grey-headed and Sulphur-breasted Bush-Shrikes, Black Cuckoo-Shrike, Superb Starling, Red-billed and Yellow-billed Oxpeckers, Amethyst, Scarlet-chested and Beautiful Sunbirds, White-browed Sparrow-Weaver, Lesser Masked Weaver, Red-billed Quelea and Red-billed Firefinch.
+Other birds we may well see during our stay at Mikumi include White, Saddle-billed Marabou and Yellow-billed Storks, African Spoonbill, Egyptian Goose, Knob-billed Duck, Spotted Thick-knee, Blacksmith and Crowned Lapwings, Emerald-spotted Wood Dove, Levaillant’s, Black, and African Cuckoos, African Hoopoe, Green Wood Hoopoe, African Grey Hornbill, Flappet Lark, Mosque Swallow, Common House Martin, Arrow-marked Babbler, Northern Wheatear, Spotted Morning Thrush, Southern Black, Pale and Spotted Flycatchers, Rattling Cisticola, Yellow-bellied and Green-capped Eremomelas, Red-faced Crombec, Yellow-bellied Hyliota, White-crested Helmetshrike, Red-backed Shrike, Tropical Boubou, Grey-headed and Sulphur-breasted Bushshrikes, Black Cuckooshrike, Red-billed and Yellow-billed Oxpeckers, Amethyst, Scarlet-chested and Beautiful Sunbirds, White-browed Sparrow-Weaver, Lesser Masked Weaver, Red-billed Quelea and Red-billed Firefinch.

-Ultimate Tanzania: Day 14 After some final birding at Mikumi, you will take a flight to Dar-es-Salaam, where the main section of our Ultimate Tanzania birding tour ends this afternoon.
+Tanzania’s Eastern Arc & Pemba: Day 14 After some final birding at Mikumi, you will transfer (by air only if there is an available flight, otherwise by road) to Dar-es-Salaam international airport, where the main section of our Ultimate Tanzania birding tour ends this afternoon or evening.

-Ultimate Tanzania (Udzungwa): Days 2-7 During these six days we will explore the Udzungwa Mountains of eastern Tanzania, camping for a total of five nights (two nights at one location and three at another) in two different locations, with a night at a comfortable lodge in the Iringa area in between the two camping sessions.
+Tanzania (Udzungwa & Rubeho): Days 2-7 During these six days we will explore the Udzungwa Mountains of eastern Tanzania, camping for a total of four or five nights in two different locations, with a night at a comfortable lodge in the Iringa area in between the two camping sessions.